merrilytan/2500Characters/Readme.md

 ## Project Status

-This project is deployed to production which can be seen [here](http://ec2-18-216-160-159.us-east-2.compute.amazonaws.com).
+This project is deployed to production which can be viewed [here](http://ec2-18-216-160-159.us-east-2.compute.amazonaws.com).

 More features are currently in development including (1) an about/instructions page, (2) a page summary of Characters that have been mastered, and (3) animations for a more lively user experience.